 Hiking to Cathedral Rock is an essential experience in Sedona.
 This hike is short and sweet, and with some rock scrambling and jaw-dropping views, it’s tons of fun from start to finish.

-The hike to Cathedral Rock is one of the most popular in Sedona.
+Cathedral Rock is one of the most popular hikes in Sedona.
 Do not expect solitude on this trail.
 This experience is much more about the climb up Cathedral Rock and the reward of panoramic views.

 During the busy season, getting a parking space can be the most challenging part of this hike.
 There is one prime location, on Back O Beyond Road, that fills in the early morning hours.
 Fortunately, there are several other ways to get to Cathedral Rock.
 I cover all of your options in this post.